Twosense Docs

 • Windows 11

-• The Integration Key and Secret Key provided by your Twosense account manager.
+• Integration Key & Secret Key: Provided by your Twosense account manager.

 GUI Installation